wwang-chcn/ONTraC/tutorials/parameters.md

     -d DATASET, --dataset=DATASET
                         This options will be deprecated from v3.0.
 Please use --meta-input instead.

-  Preprocessing:
-    --deconvolution-method=DC_METHOD
-                        Deconvolution method used for low resolution data.
-Default is STdeconvolve.
-    --deconvolution-cell-type-number=DC_CELL_TYPE_NUM
-                        Number of cell type that the deconvolution method will deconvolve.

   Niche Network Construction:
     --n-cpu=N_CPU       Number of CPUs used for parallel computing in dataset preprocessing.
 Default is 4.
     --n-neighbors=N_NEIGHBORS
                         Number of neighbors used for kNN graph construction.
 It should be less than the number of cells in each sample.
 Default is 50.
     --n-local=N_LOCAL   Specifies the nth closest local neighbors used for gaussian distance normalization.
 It should be less than the number of cells in each sample.
 Default is 20.

   Options for GNN training:
     --device=DEVICE     Device for training.
 We support cpu and cuda now.
 Auto select if not specified.